 In comparison, daily intake of salicylates from food is estimated to be 10–200 mg on average (3).

-While foods containing salicylates may be able to cause similar reactions to aspirin, there is no current research to confirm this.
-And since pain relievers are often taken multiple times a day, the potential amount of salicylates from medication can vastly outweigh those from from foods.
+While foods containing salicylates may be able to cause similar reactions to aspirin, there’s no current research to confirm this.
+And since pain relievers are often taken multiple times a day, the potential amount of salicylates from medication can vastly outweigh those from foods.

 As with other intolerances, such as histamine intolerance, the amount of salicylates consumed probably determines whether symptoms occur.
 Most people with sensitivities can tolerate at least a small amount.